J-CF-Leung/Study_Vault/Physics/Quantum Field Theory/Condensed matter field theory.md

 $$E_\text{kin}\sim E_\text{int}$$
 - Typically, one will consider some _low energy regime_ $E\ll t$, where one can have an _effective weakly coupled description_
 	- Low energy modes: typically also _long wavelength_ modes such that one can go to a _continuum limit_
+	- The _quasi-particles_ from the interacting theory can often be _linked_ to the _bare particles_ of the _non-interacting theory_ via the principle of _adiabtic continuity_, as long as _symmetry_ remains

 - This regime yields an _effective field theory_
 - Then from [[Phase Transitions#Renormalisation Group|renormalisation group flow]], one can exploit _universality_